-Do not dispose of batteries with the household waste.
-Dispose of a defective battery in an environmentally friendly manner.
-Give the battery to your authorized KTM dealer or dispose of it at a collection point for used batteries.
+- Do not dispose of batteries as household waste. - Dispose of batteries at a collection point for used batteries.

 Dispose of oils, grease, filters, fuel, cleaning agents, brake fluid, etc., correctly and in compliance with the applicable regulations.

 Even when there is no load on the battery, it discharges steadily.